qbrilliance/qristal-core/docs/md/backends.md

 ## Hardware backends

+**Parallelism**

+Note that Qristal supports parallel execution on multiple quantum hardware devices, using MPI.
+To make use of this feature, each MPI process must be configured to use a different physical hardware accelerator.
+For maximum performance, we recommend using the same model of quantum hardware device for each accelerator.
+See {cpp:member}`session::mpi_accelerators` for more info.

 ### Quantum Brilliance

 **Description**: Quantum Brilliance room-temperature QPUs based on diamond NV technology.
 Includes all rack-mounted Quantum Development Kit (QDK) and desktop quantum computer (DQC) iterations, as well as virtualised instances.